ramantehlan/Mateix/README.md

 1 | `README.md` | Current file you are reading
 2 | `LICENSE` | GNU GPL V3.0 License
 3 | `install` | Install script

-#### Working

-After you install Mateix, an executable is created in bin file, whose Dotfiles are store in the home folder.

 ## Resources